Sammex01/SQL-Project-Data-Job-Analysis/README.md

 Programming and Visualization Tools like Python, Tableau, and Power BI are essential, pointing towards the increasing importance of technical skills in data storytelling and decision support.

 ### 3. Top 10 Paying Companies
+This analysis highlights the top 10 companies offering the highest salaries for data analyst roles, helping professionals quickly see where the best compensation opportunities lie and make informed career decisions

 ```sql